Implicit regularization in rLRA#

 • The sum of columnwise regularization on the factor matrices in the explicit formulation becomes a product of regularizations in the implicit formulation, yielding group-sparsity on the rank-one components.

 • At optimality, the scales of the components must satisfy the balancing condition \(p_i\mu_ig_i(X_i^{\ast}[:,q])=\beta_q\).
-This means, in particular, that the regularized LRA model does not suffer from scale ambiguity.
+This means, in particular, that LRA models regularized with homogeneous functions do not suffer from scale ambiguity.

 Special cases with \(\ell_1\) and \(\ell_2\) regularizations#